apache/incubator-heron/website/content/docs/getting-started.md

 Make sure you have "/Users/USERNAME/bin" in your path.
 ```

-Run the self installing binary for heron tools as follows
+Run the download self installing binary for heron tools as follows
 ```bash
 $ chmod +x heron-tools-install-0.13.1-darwin.sh
 $ ./heron-tools-install-0.13.1-darwin.sh --user